 Day 1: Your Journey Begins

-Board your overnight flight to Europe (Please ask about our great deals).Day 2: Welcome to Madrid.
+Board your overnight flight to Europe (not included).Day 2: Welcome to Barcelona.

 After breakfast depart for Madrid.
 A stop is made at Madrid airport in the early evening, followed by the Madrid trip hotel.(Buffet Breakfast)